 CDOT receives federal highway funds from a variety of federal programs and also receives revenues from the Colorado Highway Users Tax Fund and is eligible to receive funds from the Colorado General Fund (as provided by the state legislature).
-The Transportation Commission has established a structure for identifying and addressing needs on the state highway system with this combination of funds (see Section 5.J).
+The Transportation Commission has established a structure for identifying and addressing needs on the state highway system with this combination of funds (see Section 5.10).
 CDOT projects are defined for purposes of the TIP in the following investment category or program areas:

 - strategic projects

 - surface treatment

-- regional priorities
+- · regional priorities

 - congestion relief

 - bridge

 - safety

 - FASTER Safety

 - FASTER Bridge Enterprise

 - FASTER Transit

-- elderly, disabled, rural and other transit
+- elderly, disabled, rural, and other transit

-Section 5.J describes CDOT's selection processes for projects in the DRCOG TIP.
+Section 5.11 describes the CDOT TIP project selection processes.
 Projects selected in the transportation management area are included in the TIP.
-Since CDOT programs projects by investment category, instead of specific funding source, they are all listed as state funds within the TIP.
-CDOT operations and maintenance projects are not required to be listed in the TIP unless they are of a capital nature.
+CDOT does not specifically identify whether the funds are state or federal; the TIP lists them all as state funds.
+CDOT operations and maintenance projects are not required to be listed in the TIP unless they are of a "capital" nature.